 - Excellent and user-friendly investor deashboard.
 You can login and see the available real estate debt investments, choose any that you want to invest in, and move forward very easily.
 You can also see the details of your current investments.

 - Signup bonus.
-Currently, Groundfloor is offering an impressive $50 bonus for new investors.
+Currently, Groundfloor is offering a $10 bonus for new investors.
 If you invest at least $10 of your own money, you’ll qualify for the bonus (you need to sign up through a referral link to be eligible for the bonus).

 - No investor fees.
 While most real estatement platforms, along with other alternative investments, charge a fee to investors, Groundfloor does not.
 With no fees, your money can grow and compound faster.